icon

 Next, let’s define a new resource that can be used in our diagram.
 We define this new resource alongside the others in the resources section of our source code.

-Find the service named Service A in the resources section.
+Find again the service named Service A in the resources section.
 Copy the three lines that make up its definition like so:

 Selecting text in code part 1 Selecting text in code part 2